dagdpz/rs-fMRI-afni-macaque/TB_scripts/Python_scripts/Line_plot/README.md

 This script visualizes the medial pulvino-cortical correlation patterns before and after drug injection, and includes statistical analyses.

+*Line_plot_detail_inactivation.ipynb*

+This code generates line plots showing the pulvino-cortical correlation values for each pulvinar subdivision in both hemispheres.

 **b) Data**

 The data used with these scripts is from the German Primate Center (DAG, Pinocchio/Linus/Rio/Norman/Curius).
 They are resting state recordings of anesthetized monkeys that were in one monkeys datatset separated into two sessions (predrug and postdrug).
 A drug was applied to inhibit the resting state activity of the pulvinar in the left hemisphere.